Welcome to Rhode Island - Newport and the East Bay

-Visitors are entranced by Newport mansions, Cliff Walk, festivals
+Visitors love the Newport mansions, Cliff Walk, music festivals

-Newport is famous worldwide for its Gilded Age mansions, its history of victories in the America’s Cup yacht race, its Cliff Walk and other spectacular seaside lookouts, its authentic Colonial buildings, its Newport jazz and folk festivals, and more.
+Newport is famous worldwide for its Gilded Age mansions, the America’s Cup yacht race, Cliff Walk and other spectacular seaside lookouts, its authentic Colonial buildings, its Newport jazz and folk festivals, and more.

-Newport Harbor was the home of the American’s Cup from 1930 to 1983.
-Yachting is a major sport in Newport still, and its history is strong, especially at the Newport Museum of Yachting.
+Newport Harbor was the home of the American’s Cup from 1930 to 1983, and yachting history is palpable, especially at the Newport Museum of Yachting.
 The Newport Yacht Club offers sailboat rentals and sailing lessons.
-Fans of museums and naval history enjoy the Naval War College Museum at the city’s naval base.
+Fans of naval history enjoy the Naval War College Museum at the city’s naval base.

 Jamestown, the island between Newport and the mainland, is blessed with beautiful beaches and wooded roads.
 At the south end of the island is Beavertail Park, with a lighthouse and elevated paths above rocky beaches – great for exploring tidal sea life.

 The Rhode Island mainland area east of Newport is known as the East Bay, with quiet country roads and the pretty towns of Tiverton, Barrington, Bristol, and Little Compton.

 The 14-mile East Bay Bike Path runs from Providence to Barrington and offers a clear view of the upper Narragansett Bay to bicyclists, walkers, and joggers.
 Also, Colt State Park, on the edge of upper Narragansett Bay, is a peaceful, delightful place for outdoor sports and picnics.

 Also, the Audubon Society operates a first-class environmental education center in Bristol, where youngsters and anyone interested in nature can enjoy a grand time of discovery.